semagterberg/coinvo-artifact-system/spec.md

 - **Do NOT use the dim 2024-era palette** (`#2dd4bf` teal, `#1D9E75` muted green, `#7F77DD` dim purple, `#BA7517` dim amber).
 The locked palette is the **bright** one above.
 Sem rejected the dim version explicitly.
 See `principles.md` for why.
 - **Do NOT use a title at 40px+.** Title is 28px, subtitle is 15px.
 Anything bigger is out of proportion.
 - **Do NOT add a trailing footer caveat under the design.** Title, subtitle, divider, design.
 Nothing trailing.
 Caveats live in the subtitle or inside the design.
+- **Do NOT re-export the artifact from the sandbox on keeper approval.** No `create_file` for the HTML, no `present_files`, no PNG re-render.
+The chat widget has native downloads, Sem uses those.
+Re-exporting is duplication, not service.
 - **Do NOT enumerate the pattern library as a closed list to Sem.** "Pick from these 10 patterns" caps creativity.
 Generate fresh angles from the 6 frames, then NAME the pattern if it matches existing prior art.
 - **Do NOT skip the gallery view step** because the spec is "in your context."
 Text rules are fragile, visual references are binding.
 - **Do NOT use em dashes or any dashes in sentences.** Use commas, periods, semicolons, or interpunct `·`.
 This is a hard rule from Sem's writing locks.